 The following year Seleucus came to an arrangement with Chandragupta, the king of the rising Mauryan empire in India, whereby he ceded his Indian provinces in return for 500 war elephants.

-At the battle of Ipsis, in 301 BC, which was between various of the Successors, a decisive charge by Seleucus’ elephants helped ensure that he was on the winning side.
+At the Battle of Ipsus, in 301 BCE, which was between various of the Successors, a decisive charge by Seleucus’ elephants helped ensure that he was on the winning side.
 One result of this was that the use of war elephants spread to other Hellenistic armies.
 Another more immediate result was that Seleucus gained Syria and parts of eastern Asia Minor.

 Seleucus now ruled a vast kingdom stretching from Bactria in the east to Asia Minor in the west.
 He apparently had even wider ambitions, intent on reunifying Alexander the Great’s empire under his rule; however he was assassinated very shortly after his victory over Lysimachus, as he crossed over to Macedonia.